HumanSignal/label-studio/docs/source/guide/tasks.md

 To retrieve the file, use the following parameters:

-1. `value="S3"`: The URL to CSV on S3.
-If you use the `resolver` parameter the value is treated as a URL.
+1. `value="S3"`: The URL to CSV on S3 is in "S3" field of task data.
+If you use the `resolver` parameter the `value` is always treated as a URL.

 2. `resolver="csv|column=url"`: Load this file in run-time, parse it as CSV, and get the “url” column from the first row.

 3. `valueType="url"`: Use the value of the “url” column as the actual URL.
+(If you use `valueType="text"` the content of "url" column will be shown as is.)

 4. Load the text by using the above URL and display the result.

 **Syntax**

 The syntax for the `resolver` parameter consists of a list of options separated by a `|` symbol.

 The first option is the type of file.

 !!! note
-    Currently, CSV files are supported.
+    Currently, only CSV files are supported.

 The remaining options are parameters of the specified file type with optional values.
 The parameters for CSV files are:

-- `headless`: A CSV file does not have headers.
+- `headless`: A CSV file does not have headers (this parameter is boolean and can't have a value).

-- `separator=;`
+- `separator=;`: CSV separator, usually can be detected automatically.

-- `column=1`: In `headless` mode, use index otherwise use column name.
+- `column=1`: In `headless` mode use zero-based index, otherwise use column name.

 For example, `resolver="csv|headless|separator=;|column=1"`